Seattle Mechanical Defects Truck Accident Lawyer

 The hard part of getting full and fair compensation after a mechanical defect accident is proving that the defect caused the accident.
 It takes a complete and detailed investigation into the accident to uncover the defect and all the underlying causes that ultimately resulted in the collision.
 Trucking companies employ lawyers and insurance adjusters to work on their behalf, mitigating the damage of an accident and attempting to minimize their culpability.
 This way, they can keep more of their money in their pockets, and less of it goes into your hands.

 Hiring an attorney after a suspected mechanical defect accident is the best way to seek the full and fair compensation that you deserve.
-At Caffee Law, we have the resources to fully investigate the circumstances of a serious truck accident.
+At Caffee Accident & Injury Lawyers, we have the resources to fully investigate the circumstances of a serious truck accident.
 We can gain access to vital evidence, such as a truck’s black box recorder, dash-cam video, safety inspection reports, and trucking company inspection reports, before this evidence is lost or destroyed.
 We can then begin the process of establishing liability, building a solid case, and seeking compensation from the at-fault parties or their insurers.

 Contact Our Experienced Truck Accident Attorneys Today